SAKATA HANGORÔ I

 Comments:

 Sakata Hangorô I was a good tachiyaku and jitsuaku actor, who was able to perform in the aragoto style.
-His most notable role was Kobayashi no Asaina in the new year sogamono.
+His most notable role was Kobayashi no Asahina in the new year sogamono.
 His popularity started to decline in the 1730s.

 The actors Sakata Hangorô I (top) and Ichimura Takenojô IV in a print made by Okumura Toshinobu